sys4/tlsrpt-reporter/docker/DOCKER.md

 docker-compose up -d tlsrpt-collectd
 ```

-The Container uses two volumes.
-One with the socket and a second one persist
+The container uses two volumes.
+One with the socket exposed to an MTA and a
-the database files.
+second one for persistent storage of database files.

+Recommended names to the volumes are `tlsrpt-data` and `tlsrpt-socket`.
+The
+volumes are mounted writable as `/tlsrpt-data` and `/tlsrpt-socket` inside a
+container.

 The following environment variables are relevant: